Arn-BAuA/TimeSeriesAEBenchmarkSuite/Models/README.md

 ### Some Notes

 When training the network with mostly default settings on the batched trainer (batch size = 10, learning rate in the adam optimizer = 0.001) we noticed, that the loss "jumps" when plotted against the epochs.
 The loss function remains stationary for many epochs, and than suddently reaches another value.
 This new value is in some cases higher, in some cases lower then the previous one.
 We do not know if this behaviour can be omitted by fine tuning the learning rate or a diffrent batching strategy.<br>
-As a hot fix for this, it may be advantageous to include a history for the training, like for the LSTM based approach that is shown in this blog (our very first  prototype implementation of this library  was based on it and we kept the history functionality ever since... https://curiousily.com/posts/time-series-anomaly-detection-using-lstm-autoencoder-with-pytorch-in-python/).
+As a hot fix for this, it may be advantageous to include a history for the training, like for the LSTM based approach that is shown in this blog (our very first  prototype implementation of this framework was based on it and we kept the history functionality ever since... https://curiousily.com/posts/time-series-anomaly-detection-using-lstm-autoencoder-with-pytorch-in-python/).

 ## Convolutional Autoencoder

+This model resembles an auto encoder that is based on a convolutional neural network.<br>
+The convolutional layers consist of one torch.nn.Conv1D layer, followed by a torch.nn.BatchNorm1D layer.
+Afterward, there is a linear layer, where the size of the output of the first two layers is transformed (either smaller or lager depending on the size of the next convolutional layer).
+This sequence of four is ended with a layer of activation functions. <br>
+Following an approach that was suggested in this blog post (https://www.kaggle.com/code/purplejester/pytorch-deep-time-series-classification), we included a second endocer that is a twin of the first one, with the exception that this encoder processes the fourier transform of the given time series, instead of the time domain representation.
+In our implementation, the user can decide wheter the model should use both encoders in parallel, only the time domain one or only the frequency domain one. <br>
+As an addition, it is possible to add a hanning window before fourier transform. <br>
+If both encoders are used, the number of valueas in the two encoder outputs is reduced, to fit the standard decoder, that takes inputs of the same size as the output of a single encoder.
+This reduction is done by a feed forward neural network.
+The size of the layers is linear interpolated, similar to the feed forward autoencoder.
+This network is called the glue layer.<br>

 ### Model Details